18F/eca-exchanges-wordpress-site/README.md

     * Template: `cf create-service SERVICE PLAN SERVICE_INSTANCE`
     * Example: `cf create-service aws-rds shared-mysql mysql-service`

-3. Create a service instance of S3 storage
+3. Create a service instance of S3 storage.
+NB: A demo account will not be permitted to use the S3 service, so you can skip this for a basic demo.
   * View Services
      * `cf marketplace`
   * View Specific Service Plans